javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 Depending on the condition `company == 'Netscape'`, either the first or the second part after `"?"` gets executed and shows the alert.

-We don't assign a result to a variable here, the idea is to execute different code depending on the condition.
+We don't assign a result to a variable here.
+The idea is to execute different code depending on the condition.

 **It is not recommended to use the question mark operator in this way.**

-The notation seem to be shorter than `if`, that appeals to some programmers.
+The notation seems to be shorter than `if`, which appeals to some programmers.
 But it is less readable.

-Here is the same with `if` for comparison:
+Here is the same code with `if` for comparison:

 ```js run no-beautify
 let company = prompt('Which company created JavaScript?', '');